A very generous armchair,

 thistle shaped tassels (in this case fringing a carved cloth draped over the cresting);

 The plain holes drilled through the splat are also a common characteristic of Scottish chairs of this date"

-A set of four chairs with an almost identical carved crestrails and splats sold at Bonhams Edinburgh,
+A set of four chairs with apparently identical carved crestrails and splats sold at Bonhams Edinburgh,

 Stobhall, Property of Viscount Strathallan, 2012, lot 400,

 with references to Catalog of Furniture at Temple Newsam House and Lotherton Hall,